many-miles/SG-Directory/README.md

-Note much to see here yet.
+Not much to see here yet.

 This is a more fleshed out work in progress version of the skillget app (sgdirectory) utlising sentry, sanity, and googleauth.